gabrielaolson/SSN_Generator_IOS_APP/README.md

 # SSN_Generator
-Generator of a random SSN (Security Social Number)
+This app Generate a random number of SSN (Security Social Number), and copied the number to the clipboard.